Teddy34/gatsby-blog/blog/2019-06-28/index.md

 Our FizzBuzz1 leverages nicely the first truthy => first executed pair.
 This is often great but at scale, it creates an integration risk when the link between the predicate and its mate is not strong enough.
 In FizzBuzz1, the [isMultipleOf3, outputFizz] pair only work because isMultipleOf5And3 case is handled above.

+#### Scale by decoupling the predicates

 In order to solve this problem, we will work on FizzBuzz2.
-By adding more business responsability to the name of the predicate we are making sure that their implementation force decoupling between the case.
+By isolating and naming each business case, we can create tests and implementations that make sense alone.
+As a result, the predicate names are expressing less details about how they resolve the business question

 ```js
 const shouldFireFizzBuzz = input => isMultipleOf3(input) && isMultipleOf5(input);